test-IO/testio-guides/src/pages/docs/jira_cloud/confirm_bug_with_tester.md

 ---
-title: "Bug Triage: Confirm Bug with an Experienced Tester"
+title: Confirm Bug with an Experienced Tester
 description: Learn how to confirm a bug with an experienced tester.
 ---

+## Overview

 Bug Report Confirmation is an individual bug action, that helps you to triage your bugs with more certainty.
 Each confirmation is executed **by an experienced tester who will reproduce and verify the initial bug on a device type of your choice**.
 In addition, you can ask for further information (e.g. screen size) or specific attachments (e.g. display of internet speed) to get deeper insight.
 Follow the steps below to take the action: